Hinatazaka46: 2024–present: Adopting the senbatsu system, Hinata Fes in Miyazaki

 Hiragana Hinatazaka46's first independent concert would be held on 3−4 July at the Pacifico Yokohama convention center, continuing the usual practice of holding independent concerts for non-senbatsu members in the Sakamichi Series.

 On 4 August, Hinatazaka46 announced that the recruitment process for the fifth generation members would begin on 5 August.
 On 10 March 2025, a teaser video was released on the Hinatazaka Channel, followed by individual introduction videos for the 10 new members over the following days.

 The Hyūgashi Station was temporarily renamed to Hinatazaka46 Station for the Hinata Fes.

-On 7–8 September, Hinatazaka46 held the first Hinata Fes in Miyazaki Prefecture, also known as the "Hinata of Japan" (日本のひなた, Nihon no Hinata) and first visited by the group in 2019 for location shooting of the variety show Hinatazaka de Aimashō.
+On 7–8 September, Hinatazaka46 held the first Hinata Fes in Miyazaki Prefecture, also known as the "Hinata of Japan" (日本のひなた, Nihon no Hinata).
+The group had previously visited the prefecture in 2019 for location shooting of the variety show Hinatazaka de Aimashō, and member Mirei Sasaki first proposed the event in early 2024 on the same show.
 Approximately 40 thousand people attended the event, consisting of a two-day ticketed concert at the Hinata Sun Marine Stadium—the first concert ever held at the venue—and a free festival at the nearby Hinata Miyazaki Prefectural Comprehensive Sports Park.
 To accommodate the influx of attendees, the Kyushu Railway Company operated additional train services, including those named Hinatazaka46 and Ohisama, and the Hyūgashi Station was also temporarily renamed to Hinatazaka46 Station.
 The festival also aimed to minimize its impact on the environment and revitalize the economy of the region; the University of Miyazaki estimated that the festival brought about an economic ripple effect of about 2.9 billion yen from tourism in Miyazaki and surrounding areas, while the Kyushu Economic Research Center estimated an economic impact of 4.33 billion yen for the Kyushu region as a whole.